LukaJakimovski/Ferrum-Engine/README.md

 # Ferrum Physics Engine
 A 2D physics engine written in Rust with minimal libraries.
+- Play the simulation by pressing P
 - Move Camera with WASD or by pressing middle mouse button.
 - Zoom in or out with scroll wheel.
-- Add square with left click.
+- Add circle with left click.
-- Remove polygon with right click.
+- Remove polygon under mouse pointer with right click.
+- Set angular velocity of all shapes on screen to 5 by pressing R

 # Compilation
 Install Rust